PS Decoy: Service

-Holding a place dear in the hearts of all Western Australians and visitors alike, the Fremantle registered paddle steamer is berthed at the Mends Street Jetty in South Perth.
-Visitors to the Perth Zoo are likely to see the vessel as they make their way from the jetty.
-Swan River cruises take the form of private charter, being corporate and private functions (Christmas parties, staff parties, birthday parties, memorial services), weddings and publicly ticketed events.
-Sunday afternoon jazz - and other styles of music - cruises have long been a part of Perth culture which continues to this day.
+Decoy is registered in Fremantle and is berthed at the Mends Street Jetty in South Perth.
+Swan River cruises take the form of private boat charter, being corporate and private functions (Christmas parties, staff parties, birthday parties, memorial services), weddings and publicly ticketed events.
+Day time discos, Sunday afternoon jazz - and other styles of music).

 Operation of the vessel is conducted without the support of public funds and charitable donations, hence relies on revenue from private hire to keep the vessel in operation.